Citations to Women in Theory

 Creating a Threshold Slider

 I wanted to modify this script by Neal Caren to create an adjustable graph that allows you to control the threshold of citations for nodes that will appear on the graph.
 If for example, you wanted to see only those nodes with twenty or more citations, you can just move the slider over to see those, and the data will automatically update.
-I have created three of these: Modernist Journals, Literary Theory, and Rhetoric and Composition.

 Citational Network Graph of Literary Theory Journals

 I’ve been interested in humanities citation analysis for some time now, though I had been somewhat frustrated in that work by JSTOR pulling its citation data from its DfR portal a year or so ago.
 It was only a day or two ago with Kieran Healy’s fascinating post on philosophy citation networks that I noticed that the Web of Science database has this information in a relatively accessible format.
 Healy used Neal Caren’s work on sociology journals as a model.
+Caren generously supplied his python code in that post, and it’s relatively straightforward to set up and use yourself.*

 Dying Rabbits

 I checked back in to Project Rosalind a few days ago, and I noticed that they had added several new problems.
 One was the familiar Fibonacci sequence, beloved of introdutory computer science instruction everywhere.
 There was also a modified version of the Fibonacci problem, however, which requires you to compute the sequence with mortal rabbits.
-(The normal Fibonacci sequence is often introduced as an unrealistic problem in modeling the population growth of immortal rabbits.
+(The normal Fibonacci sequence is often introduced as an unrealistic problem in modeling the population growth of immortal rabbits.)

 Interpreting Topics in Law and Economics

 Of the many interesting things in Matthew Jockers’s Macroanalysis, I was most intrigued by his discussion of interpreting the topics in topic models.
 Interpretation is what literary scholars are trained for and tend to excel at, and I’m somewhat skeptical of the notion of an “uninterpretable” topic.
 I prefer to think of it as a topic that hasn’t yet met its match, hermeneutically speaking.
 In my experience building topic models of scholarly journals, I have found clear examples of lumping and splitting—terms that are either separated from their natural place or agglomerated into an unhappy mass.
+The ‘right’ number of topics for a given corpus is generally the one which has the lowest visible proportion of lumped and split topics.
+But there are other issues in topic-interpretation that can’t easily be resolved this way.

 Recent Developments in Humanities Topic Modeling Matthew Jockers's Macroanalysis and the Journal of Digital Humanities

 1. Ongoing Concerns Matthew Jockers’s Macroanalysis: Digital Methods & Literary History arrived in the mail yesterday, and I finished reading just a short while ago.
 Between it and the recent Journal of Digital Humanities issue on the “Digital Humanities Contribution to Topic Modeling,” I’ve had quite a lot to read and think about.
 John Laudun and I also finished editing our forthcoming article in The Journal of American Folklore on using topic-models to map disciplinary change.
+Our article takes a strongly interpretive and qualitative approach, and I want to review what Jockers and some of the contributors to the JDH volume have to say about the interpretation of topic models.

 Topic Models and Highly Cited Articles Pierre Nora's Between Memory and History in Representations